This restaurant booted Sarah Sanders. Then came the digital pitchforks.

 The most recent post on the page, a May 10 announcement about coq au vin (a French braised chicken dish) being added to the menu, was bombarded with nearly 30,000 comments as of Monday morning.

-Small businesses that find themselves in the news for whatever reason can now expect a digital deluge of activity on their social media and business pages, some of which are the primary online presence for standalone restaurants and bars.
+Small businesses that find themselves in the news for whatever reason can now expect a digital deluge on their social media and business pages, some of which are the primary online presence for independently-owned restaurants and bars.
 Yelp listings, for example, are among the top search results on Google, and the user-written reviews sometimes rival those of professional critics.

 The phenomenon is not limited to politics.
 When two popular YouTube video creators quarreled with a bar in Cleveland, the establishment's Yelp page was deluged and some of its staff received death threats.